vnetcon/jdbc-restservlet/README.md

 Below is a screenshot how your folder structure should look after unziiping the vnetcon.zip
 ![jdbc-servlet_queryeditor](http://vnetcon.s3-website-eu-west-1.amazonaws.com/img/quickstart.png)

+If you want to deploy this to an other tomcat, you can copy the jdbc-rest.war from app\apache-tomcat-9.0.34\webapps and deploy that to other tomcat or servlet engine.

+You must have on each environment /opt/vnetcon/conf folder where you store your jdbc-rest related configurations.

 ## Overview
 This servlet is build on [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver and it serves as REST API server.